Xav83/Xav83.github.io/_posts/AdventOfCode/2022/Day 01: Calorie Counting.md

 6000
 ```

-For example, here, we have the list of items for 3 elves (spérated by the empty lines).
+For example, here, we have the list of items for 3 elves (separated by the empty lines).

 Our first mission of the year is to find the maximum amount of calories detained by one elf.